Art and culture Jesús Huarte

 By:

-Taiyana Pimentel, director of the Museo de Arte Contemporáneo de Monterrey (MARCO) since 2019 and one of the most influential curators on the Latin American scene, welcomes us into this institution, unique in both form and substance.
-You can fly direct from Madrid to Monterrey starting June 2 from 20,000 Avios.
+Taiyana Pimentel, director of the Museo de Arte Contemporáneo de Monterrey (MARCO) since 2019 and one of the most influential curators on the Latin American scene, invites us into the institution, which is unique in both form and substance.
+You can fly direct from Madrid to Monterrey from 2 June from 20,000 Avios.

 Text: Jesús Huarte